Frequently Asked Questions

 Is the vaccine safe?

-Vaccines that receive government approval for use have undergone several phases of clinical trials and that data is submitted to the government when requesting approval.
+Vaccines that receive regulatory approval for use have undergone several phases of clinical trials and that data is submitted to the regulatory agency when requesting approval.

 In speaking specifically about the BioNTech/Pfizer COVID-19 vaccine, which Acuitas was involved in the development of, it was shown to be safe in clinical trials conducted prior to seeking regulatory approval.
 As with all drugs and vaccines, safety will continue to be monitored – even after approval.
 Vaccines were first developed in 1798 and since then have provided the greatest benefit to human health and well-being of any other medical advancement.
 Diseases which were common prior to the development of vaccines – such as smallpox, polio, diphtheria, tetanus, typhoid fever and many others – killed hundreds of millions of people globally.
 Most of these diseases are now almost eliminated in the developed world.
 This has resulted in substantial reductions in child mortality and longer average lifespans.
 Most of us have not witnessed the horrors that these diseases caused and so we can find it harder to appreciate how important vaccines really are.
 Our experience with COVID-19 provides an example of how devastating such diseases can be and we should also recognize that other viruses can be even more dangerous.